-6.3 Social Aspects
+5.3 Social Aspects

 Using social network properties of LBSNs, we examine the social influence on users' churning behaviors.
-We compare the churning probability of long-term and all users to identify how much social influence affect churning behaviors of long-term producers who are the main focus of this work.
+We compare the churning probability of long-term and all users to identify how much social influence affect churning behaviors of long-term producers who are the main focus of this thesis.
 Note that the employed data contains a static social network at the end of the inspection period.
 Hence, we do not have social network information of users when they first start writing reviews.
 However, based on the finding of the prior work that the ratio of added nodes to one's social network is considerably smaller after 20 days compared to the final ego-network size (Only nodes who have created links for at least 6 months are considered) [3], we could know that long-term producers' social networks may stabilize over time.
 Since it takes on average 820 days in Yelp and 720 days in Foursquare to accumulate 50 reviews, we assume that social networks of long-term producers already stabilized when they write around 50 reviews.
-Based on this assumption, we analyze the social aspects of user engagement and then conduct an experiment only on 50 reviews in Section 7.
+Based on this assumption, we analyze the social aspects of user engagement and then conduct an experiment only on 50 reviews in Chapter 6.

 Degree.
 We first examine the relationship between churning probability and the number of friends that a user has.
-Figures 10a and 10b show decreasing trends in churning rates as the number of friends increases.
+Figures 5.5a and 5.5b show decreasing trends in churning rates as the number of friends increases.
 This tendency matches with our common sense that users with many friends in the service are less likely to leave.
 Note that we use the number of friends as a degree because the datasets do not provide follower relations but friend relations.
 In sum, we show that churning rates of all users are consistently higher than those of long-term producers.
 Furthermore, we confirm that the churning probability declines for all and long-term producers in proportion to the degree of the users.

-Proportion of Churned Friends.
-Figures 11a and 11b show the churning rates of all and long-term producers according to the proportion of their churned friends, respectively.
-We find there are more churning users as they have more and more churned friends, as studied in [67].
+Proportion of churned friends.
+Figures 5.6a and 5.6b show the churning rates of all and long-term producers according to the proportion of their churned friends, respectively.
+We find there are more churning users as they have more and more churned friends, as studied in [68].
 In our study, we take all users as a reference point to examine the churning behaviors of long-term producers.
 The churning rates are very high of 80-100% for all users and 30-70% for long-term producers at the X-axis of 0%.
 These high churning rates are reasonable since the X-axis of 0% occurs when the user has no friends.
 Furthermore, we discover that long-term producers are more sensitive to their friends' churning.
-As in Figure 11a, churning rates of long-term producers increase significantly from 5% to 60% as the proportion of churned friends is raised from 20% to 80% in Yelp, which is almost twice as much change in the churning rates of all users.
-Also, Figure 11b shows a more significant change in churn rates of long-term producers are more sensitive to their producers in Foursquare.
-Thus, while the churning rates of all users are always higher than those of long-term producers, long-term producers are more sensitive to their friends' churning rates of are more sensitive to their friends' negative.
+As in Figure 5.6a, churning rates of long-term producers increase significantly from 5% to 60% as the proportion of churned friends is raised from 20% to 80% in Yelp, which is almost twice as much change in the churning rates of all users.
+Also, Figure 5.6b shows a more significant change in churn rates of long-term producers in Foursquare.
+Thus, while the churning rates of all users are always higher than those of long-term producers, long-term producers are more sensitive to their friends' departure from the community.